eskilwelin/Hangman/README.md

 - Converted the console Hangman game into API-friendly functions (stateless guessing, game-ID-based state) so the frontend can drive it over HTTP.
 Through this I learned how to store values globally in dicts and access them across files
 - Generated the game UI with Claude and connected the full stack together
 - Researched authentication tokens and implemented session token validation.
 Tokens are generated on login, stored server-side, and sent with every subsequent request for the backend to validate
 - Packaged the backend into a standalone executable with PyInstaller, then wrapped the whole stack in Tauri so it runs as a native desktop app.
-Configured the Flask exe as a Tauri sidecar — registered in `tauri.conf.json` and spawned from `lib.rs` on startup — so the entire app launches from a single command

 **Major sources:**
 - https://blog.miguelgrinberg.com/ — great resource for the API and token research